-You may receive this error when trying to open some Adobe applications, SmartFTP software, Skype, Autodesk, Corel Draw, Microsoft Office, XAMPP, and so on.
+You may receive this error when trying to open some Adobe Program Files, SmartFTP software, Skype, Autodesk, Corel Draw, Microsoft Office, XAMPP, and so on.
+The DLL error can occur during loading or launch.

 DLL stands for Dynamic Link Libraries and are external parts of applications that run on Windows or any other operating system.
 Most applications are not complete in themselves and store code in different files.
 If there is a need for the code, the related file is loaded into memory and used.
-If the OS or software is not able to find the concerned DLL file, or if the DLL file is corrupted, you could receive a DLL file is missing message.
+If the OS or software is not able to find the concerned DLL file in the application installation folder, or if the DLL file is corrupted, you could receive a DLL file is missing message.

-Before you begin, make sure that your Windows is updated.
-Run Windows Update and confirm.
+Before you begin, make sure that your Windows is updated – so check for updates and confirm.
 Also, run the System File Checker to replace potentially corrupted system files.
 Reinstalling the program that is throwing up this error may also help.
 If it does not, then check out the following options.

 - Repair the installed Visual C++ 2015 Redistributable package